An Uncertain Future for The Montauk Trailer Park

 At the end of a sleepy dead-end street just beyond the turnoff to Ditch Plain Beach sits Montauk Shores Condominiums, a private beachfront mobile home community that comprises around 200 units, a front office, and clubhouse.
 Though it had been operating as a campsite as early as the 1940s, the 20-acre property got its official designation in 1976, making it the first mobile home condominium in the State of New York.

-A far cry from the palatial digs of Southampton and Amagansett shorelines, the units here vary in size from your standard single-wide trailer to double-wides and a few larger structures that look more like funky pre-fab houses.
+A far cry from the palatial digs that pepper the shoreline, the units here vary in size from your standard single-wide trailer to double-wides and a few larger structures that look more like funky pre-fab houses.
 Arranged in a tight grid around a wide main street, the homes press right up against one another, forming a kind of micro-suburbia.
-In an area where towering hedges and baronial driveway gates are increasingly the norm, this kind of communal living might not be to everyone’s taste.
+In an area where towering hedges and baronial driveway gates are increasingly the norm, this kind of communal living stands out.
 However, watching Montauk Shores residents wave to one another from their kitchen windows and stroll barefoot between the units, you get the sense that the close quarters aren’t bothering anyone, and in fact may be part of the appeal.
 “This is a family place and, for the most part, middle class,” says Jim Graham, the affable president of Montauk Shores.
 “We’ve got cops, firefighters, mailmen, teachers.
 These aren’t fancy jobs, but they’re good people.”
 Jim himself was a police officer in Nassau County for 37 years.